epochml/link-shortener/README.md

 # Epoch Link Shortener

-The Epoch Link Shortener is an internal tool for shortening links and reducing link rot by redirecting users to an origin site from an Epoch-controlled link.
+The Epoch Link Shortener is an internal tool developed at Epoch for shortening links and reducing link rot by redirecting users to an origin site from an Epoch-controlled link.

 ## Installation